mbkoltai/mbkoltai.github.io/_posts/blogposts/2025-08-31-demogr-equil-growth-shrink.md

 $$\vec{b}$$ is a column vector with the first entry the number of births per time unit (eg. year), and its other (n-1) entries 0s.
 $$K_{age}$$ is the ageing matrix.
-Its diagonal entries (multiplied by −1) represent people leaving each age group, while the subdiagonal entries just below the diagonal represent people entering each group from the younger cohort.
+Its diagonal entries (multiplied by −1) represent people leaving each age group, while the sub-diagonal entries just below the diagonal represent people entering each group from the younger cohort.
 The ageing coefficient equals the inverse of the time unit used in the equations (here, simply 1/year).
 $$K_{death}$$ is a diagonal matrix containing the mortality coefficients (deaths per capita per unit time).
 All coefficients must be positive to be physically meaningful, although in some age groups the death rate may be effectively zero.

 This is a first-order, nonhomogeneous linear system and it will always have a stable solution, which we can obtain after some basic rearrangements: